 Drive system: Fazua Evation | Battery capacity: 250Wh | Max Torque: 60Nm

 If you like the sound of a hand-made carbon bike from the USA then Alchemy is the answer.
 Since 2008 Alchemy has been putting out work like no other.
 All the manufacturing for every bike happens under the roof of its Denver, Colorado-based headquarters.
-For no extra cost, customers can choose a custom geometry and custom paint.
+The in-house manufacturing means customers can choose custom paint.
 Other perks include a crash replacement discount, a two-week money-back guarantee, free shipping and a lifetime warranty.

 There are two base colour options and four choices of drivetrain: Shimano GRX, Shimano GRX di2, SRAM Force AXS and SRAM Red AXS.
 Also included are HED wheels, and Zipp cockpit, and no matter which build you choose you’ll find a Fazua Evation motor system and clearance for up to 45mm with 700c or 2.1in with 650b.